counter-measure/settlement-eta-api/linear-tasks-prompt.md

 Then use Claude, Claude Code or Cursor to complete the following instructions.

 ## Instructions
+- Connect to the Linear MCP and carry out the following tasks
 - Get the Linear Project Id for project PROJECT_NAME and store it in PROJECT_ID
 - Get the Team called "Engineering" and assign all issues to this Team
 - Create a Linear Issue for each task in tasks.json